 Create a new configuration to receive data from the OPC server.
 If you have a lot of servers, we recommend that you create one configuration per 5-6 OPC servers or 500-800 tags.
 It all depends on how fast the data is updated on the OPC server.
 Each new configuration creates a separate data processing thread, which runs concurrently with the other data processing threads.
 Adding more configurations can make data processing faster, but if you create too many configurations, they can consume all available system resources.
 So you need to find the optimal combination for your system.

 Read more about creating a configuration and adding groups and variables in the help file.

-Keep in mind that Windows is not a real-time operating system, and that the OPC interface adds its own delay when sending data.
+Keep in mind that Windows is not a real-time operating system and that the OPC interface adds its delay when sending data.
 Because of that, the update interval of about 200 milliseconds is the maximum for most systems.

-If you are configuring data aggregation from identical OPC servers with identical tag names, it is recommended that you enable the option of adding the OPC server name to the tag name (figure 1).
-If the number of tags is relatively small, you can even assign a new name for each tag.
-(When assigning tag names, keep in mind that the OPC server in our program uses the dot character as the delimiter between the tag name and the group name.)
+Suppose you are configuring data aggregation from identical OPC servers with identical tag names.
+In that case, we recommend adding the OPC server name to the tag name (figure 1).
+If the number of tags is relatively small, you can assign a new name for each OPC tag.
+When assigning tag names, keep in mind that the OPC server in our program uses the dot character as the delimiter between the tag name and the group name.
 This way, you can specify a hierarchical tag structure for the OPC server (for example, Group1.Group2.Group3.TagName).